Charlie Russell Nature Photography

 Sierra mariposa lily, Calochortus minimus

 The confusing part about Calochortus species in this area is that most of them are a hybrid between two species.
 Sierra mariposa lilies are white, perhaps with a tinge of color.
-The hybridize with Naked mariposa lilies (see this photo from the Mt Shasta area), which have much more color.
+The hybridize with Naked mariposa lilies (see this photo from near Quincy), which have much more color.
 The hybrids are common from roughly Quincy in the north down to the Tahoe area.
 There are many subtle variations in these crosses (both of these photos are from the Onion Valley area).

 Mariposa lily (star tulip) hybrid, Calochortus nudus x Calochortus minimus